RawNet: Fast End-to-End Neural Vocoder: RawNet

 \subsection{Post-synthesis denoising}

-Injecting noise enable the networks to see more training data and to avoid over-fitting problem.
-An additional benefit of injecting noise is to reduce the clicking artifact in the voiced part of sound.
-However, it also introduces a small amount of buzz noise to the silence part of unvoiced sound.
-The noise is sometimes audible with a low magnitude and only occurs in the silent part.
-Therefore, we apply a simple energy-based method \cite{vad} which is a baseline method in voice activity detection to reduce these noises.
+Even though injecting noise enables the networks to see more training data and avoid over-fitting problems, it also introduces a small amount of buzz noise to the silent part of the unvoiced sound.
+The noise is sometimes audible with a low magnitude and only occurs in the silence part.
+Therefore, we apply a simple energy-based method \cite{vad}, which is a baseline method in voice activity detection to reduce these noises.
 Experiments show that this method could almost eliminate these noises.